 This method would provide full verifiability, secrecy, and fairness.
 Voting results are recorded on the blockchain and identities are kept secret.
 The results are then decrypted by community members and voting results are revealed after the results are announced.

-The Zen team is evaluating the framework to implement the treasury voting system.
-The Zen engineering team will likely use Scorex, the framework used to develop the voting system.
-By using the same framework, the Zen team will prevent rewriting the crypto library into another language and reducing errors in translation and potentially saving time.
+The Horizen team is evaluating the framework to implement the treasury voting system.
+The Horizen engineering team will likely use Scorex, the framework used to develop the voting system.
+By using the same framework, the Horizen team will prevent rewriting the crypto library into another language and reducing errors in translation and potentially saving time.

-The Zen engineering team is architecting the treasury implementation.
+The Horizen engineering team is architecting the treasury implementation.
 Initial plans are to integrate the voting prototype into the sidechain architecture and modify the treasury to use a SDK, which will likely be written in java.
-In parallel, the Zen engineering team will use the SDK for the on-chain Secure Node and Super Node implementation.
+In parallel, the Horizen engineering team will use the SDK for the on-chain Secure Node and Super Node implementation.

-The Zen team is excited for the R&D and engineering progress and the potential the voting system can have for other blockchain projects, nation-states or small governments, or even corporate voting!
+The Horizen team is exciabout for the R&D and engineering progress and the potential the voting system can have for other blockchain projects, nation-states or small governments, or even corporate voting!

-The ZenCash and IOHK partnership entails an exciting series of research and development led by Prof. Roman Oliynykov, a cryptographer, IT security researcher, lecturer, and IOHK Research Fellow.
+The Horizen and IOHK partnership entails an exciting series of research and development led by Prof. Roman Oliynykov, a cryptographer, IT security researcher, lecturer, and IOHK Research Fellow.